A Primer for First-Time-In-College Students at Lone Star College-University Park

 TIPS FOR OUTSIDE THE CLASSROOM

 Tip 1.
 Check your Lone Star College email or get it forwarded.
 You are expected to check your LSC and D2L (Desire to Learn, our course management software) email frequently.
 Often, this is the only way teachers have to contact you.
 I strongly suggest that you check both several times a week, but if you’re not going to, at least have your messages from both forwarded to an email address you do check.
+I know students who have missed out on scholarships, nominations for the Honors College (which can mean a free ride), and more because they don’t check their school emails.

 Tip 2.
 Participate in extracurricular activities.
 Use college to become a more well-rounded person.
 Explore a new hobby or passion, join a student organization, get involved with a performance on campus, attend voluntary seminars or lectures, volunteer your time, etc. All of these things will help you get the most out of college and develop a community.
 They also look great on a résumé.